 How often have we gone through life especially as students and had books picked out for us?
 While I do believe it is important to be introduced to various genres and writing styles, we want our kids to have access to books that they will actually enjoy based on the content and their interests when they are practicing comprehension strategies.

 Let’s face it!
 When we are in conversation with others who talk about something we have absolutely no interest in, we kind of fade.
 At least I do!
 I nod and am polite, but it doesn’t mean I’m getting the same out of the conversation as someone who has much more interest in the topic would be!
 If important points were made in the conversation, I am not likely to remember them if I had no interest in the first place.

 Thus the importance of having our kids learn to pick out books that are right for them.
 No adult would ever read for enjoyment if we couldn’t do this for ourselves, so our kids should be able to do the same.

 Even though this isn’t a comprehension strategy, it is important to bring attention to this.
 I have heard adults tell children that what they are reading isn’t “real” reading.
 This comment makes me cringe.
 Reading is reading.
 When an individual is learning to implement comprehension strategies, it is important for the reading material to be relevant for THEM, not US!
 I’ve even seen a few adults have children put their chosen books away and proceed to pick out the “enjoyable free time” reading books themselves.
 Children MUST have a role in what they read or motivation becomes limited.

 Dav Pilkey, author/illustrator of the Dog Man series, has “always loved graphic novels because of the way the text and pictures each tell a different part of the story.”
 Pilkey also has dyslexia and appreciates how large chunks of text are broken down into smaller panels in graphic novels.
-To learn more about this, check out this video.
+To learn more about this, check out the short video below.